bitcoin-unlimited/BUwiki/identity__protocol.md

 #### Choosing a public/private key for challenge based authentication

-Use BIP32 compliant HD wallets with the following BIP44 compliant derivation path:
+First use BIP32 compliant HD wallets with the following BIP44 compliant derivation path:

 m/44'/0x1c3b1c3b'/0'/0/**index**

+If the user enters a site-specific passphrase then the actual private key is the SHA256( derivation key + passphrase), otherwise the derivation key itself is used as the private key.

 **index**: use 0-31 if a "common identity" is desired, otherwise, derive an index from the server domain name using the following algorithm:
 ```